 Final Thoughts

-Starting with simple latte art designs builds your confidence and helps you develop the essential hand movements you’ll need for more advanced patterns.
-Remember: every great barista started exactly where you are now.
+Starting with simple latte art designs gives you confidence and enables you to develop the fundamental hand movements you’ll need for more complex patterns.
+Remember: all proficient baristas started exactly where you are today.

-Choose one design to focus on, practice it until it feels natural, and then move on to the next.
+Choose one design to practice, master it to the point of second nature, then move on to the next.

-Before you know it, you’ll be surprising yourself—and your friends—with beautiful latte creations.
+In no time at all, you’ll be impressing yourself—and your friends—with beautiful latte designs.